 Generally, a new telephone number would be limited to a big service provider that charges monthly, and sometimes the act of porting your old number will even cost you.
 One of the great things about the Ooma Telo is the availability of a completely new number for free with the device, or the ability to port your own – again for free.

 Whether you are setting up a completely new phone line for a new home or office, or just switching over and hoping to keep your existing number you won’t have to worry much at all.
 Or even pay much, for that matter.
 This makes the Ooma Telo a solid option for those that are looking to secondary line with a completely new number.

 3. Simple Web Interface and Mobile Apps

-While this is quickly becoming the norm, as the majority of VoIP providers will include both mobile apps and an easy to use web interface, it counts as a benefit for the Telo.
+While this is quickly becoming the norm, essential residential VoIP features will include both mobile apps and an easy to use web interface, just like the Telo.
 Especially when the cost is so low, even the basic plan without a monthly fee gains both mobile apps and their online portal at no extra cost.

 The ability to access your phone line’s logs and information, as well as provision or configure your setup, in a flash from your web browser is a huge selling point for some of the larger providers.
 So even when you’re looking to cut costs, you won’t miss out on some of the best features with Ooma’s phone alternative, the Telo.

 4. Compatible with any landline phones and hardware